-Ask the program about steps they would recommend for your child or use the Transition Checklist for ideas.
-Go to ParentAware.org/transition-checklist.
+Ask the program about steps they would recommend for your child.

 Stay Involved

 You are the best judge of whether a program is working for your child.
 As children grow, their needs change.
 Programs may also change over time.
 This is why it's important to evaluate your choice of care regularly.